inCaller/prometheus_bot/README.md

 template_path: "template.tmpl" # your template file name
 time_zone: "Europe/Rome" # yor time zone check it out from WIKI
 ```

+You can also pass template path with `-t` command line argument, it has higher priority than the config option.

 [WIKI List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

 Best way for build your custom template is: